eleonorehalvarsson/mastodonc.github.com/_posts/2017-07-24-data-science-internshp.md

 ## Salary and work environment

-We are based in Bermondsey, London.
+We are a data science consultancy based in Bermondsey, London.
 We’re happy to discuss part-remote or part-time arrangements if those are important for you.

 We’re a small and very consultative and interactive team, which means